graphieros/grid-plan/README.md

 - config options to customize the looks of your blueprint
 - slots to customize icons related to component types
+- slots to create your available components menu and your inventory

 ## Installation